gbagolin/DRL_Mapless_Navigation/README.md

 ## Training and testing.

 We tried two different approaches.
-First we tried to train a network with a fixed goal in a specific position.
+Firsty, we tried to train a network with a fixed goal in a specific position.
 This enviroment is present in Figure 2.
-The agent was able to navigate optimally, thus,  following the best path to go the goal.
+The agent was able to navigate optimally, thus,  following the best path to go to the goal.
 On our testing we tried to move the goal in a different position than training.
 The agent was able to navigate to the goal only if the goal's position *was not* behind a wall.
 Figure 3 represents an enviroment where the robot was able to navigate.
 If the goal was beyond a wall, the robot could not navigate to the goal as it hitted the wall.
 This shows how the agent learned that it's job was navigating to the goal following the shortest path, but it did not learn how to overcome the wall, except for the case that he had been trained.
 Therefore we trained the network using another approach.
 In our second experiment, the goal could be positoned in 5 different locations, Figure 4.
-We choose those places on purpose.
+We chose those places on purpose.
 The agent must not overfit the learning with navigating towards the goal only in one case.
 Presenting the agent multiple scenarios, should improve the learning to approach different situations.

 | <p align="center">Figure 2</p>                                                   |                                      <p align="center">Figure 3</p>                                       |                                                                                 <p align="center">Figure 4</p> |
 | -------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------: | -------------------------------------------------------------------------------------------------------------: |